chrisbs6/ip-address-classification-project/README.md

 - **initial_work.ipynb:**
   Contains preliminary analysis work.
 It loads the processed data (from `df_2013.csv` and `df_2023.csv`), creates time-series plots, and computes basic metrics (availability, volatility, median up-time) on a per-probe basis.

-- **main_work.ipynb:**
+- **main_work_1.ipynb / main_work_2.ipynb:**
-  The main analysis notebook where further aggregation is performed.
-It computes block-level metrics, applies clustering for block classification, and visualizes the results.
-This notebook includes functions for generating consistent blocks based on IP address groupings and evaluates the ping-observable behavior of each block.
+  These are the notebooks that contain the bulk of our analysis.
+They include the computation block-level metrics, application of clustering for block classification, and visualizations of the results.
+The functions for generating consistent blocks based on IP address groupings are also located here.

 ### Additional Tools

 - **print_datafile-0.5:**